 With absolutely no other options other than sleeping outside through a shivery night, we retrieve our dusty backpacks from the Jeep.
-Unhappily we pay our money for a room with the most basic of basics, including a small bed with sheets that look as if they’ve been worn by others since their last washing.
-We have a room, Fred has a room, and the scumbag driver responsible for so much trauma – well, we could care less!
+Unhappily, we pay our money for a room with the most basic of basics, including a small bed with the sheets looking as if they’ve been worn by others since their last washing.
+Christine and I have a room, Fred has a room, and the scumbag driver responsible for so much trauma; well we just don’t give a crap!
 Grabbing our backpacks, I hurl the keys at him before stalking off to dent a pillow.

-With the new day still waking up, both the jeep and driver have vanished, which is just fine by us, as we thought the fourteen karat fuckup might try to make trouble for us with the border authorities.
+With the new day still waking up, both the jeep and driver have vanished.
+This is just fine by us, as we thought the fourteen karat fuckup might try to make trouble for us with border authorities.
 With no food, but joyous to be alive, we walk to the border and clear customs.
-From here we must labouriously hike another 9 km through a buffer of ‘no-mans’ land between the borders of Tibet and Nepal.
+From here we have to labouriously hike another 9 km through a buffer of ‘no-mans’ land between the borders of Tibet and Nepal.
 This area has just recently been opened and we are amongst the first trickle of foreign trekkers to make the crossing.

 We’re informed about a ‘shortcut’ down the mountain, that in fact, is a near vertical Sherpa trail that even a mountain goat would have trouble negotiating.
 The descent is so outrageously steep we crab-walk down on our bum-cheeks to avoid somersaulting down skull-first with the burden of our weighty backpacks!
 If I listen closely, I swear I can hear the mutterings of a mutiny escaping from Christine’s beautiful lips.